Hiking in Tasmania: Mount Field & Cradle Mountain Highlights

 Back to table of contents

-Lake St Clair: Gateway to the South-West Wilderness
+Lake St Clair – Gateway to the Wilderness

 Whenever we drove through Tasmania, we would spend several days at Lake St Clair.
 The lake is calm and The Aboriginals called it Leeawuleena, meaning “sleeping water.”
 It’s Australia’s deepest freshwater lake and is in the Cradle Mountain-Lake St Clair National Park.It marks the endpoint of the iconic Overland Track, a multi-day hike through Tasmania’s wilderness.
 Though we’re no longer as young as we once were, we are proud to have completed the first part of the track and to have hiked its final section many times.

-We took the 20-minute ferry from Cynthia Bay to Echo Point Walker’s Hut.
-From there, we hiked the last section of the famous Overland track.
-The 11-kilometre hike took us 5 hours to get back to Cynthia Bay.
-The track has some steep sections and a rough surface.
-It is mostly through rainforest and close to the lake.
-Understandably, some Overland Track hikers choose the ferry return attracted by having a hot shower, comfortable bed, and a good meal.
+We took the 20-minute ferry from Cynthia Bay to Echo Point Walker’s Hut and from there hiked the final section of the famous Overland Track.
+The 11-kilometre walk back to Cynthia Bay took us about five hours.
+While not technically difficult, the track includes several steep sections and a rough, uneven surface.
+Much of the walk follows the lakeshore and winds through dense rainforest, making it both scenic and peaceful.
+It’s easy to understand why some Overland Track walkers choose the ferry for the return journey, tempted by the promise of a hot shower, a comfortable bed, and a well-earned good meal.

 We enjoyed staying in St. Claire,peaceful with abundant wildlife.
 We watched wallabies, pademelons and wombats.
 Once we spotted even the elusive platypus.
 We loved the smell of the large gum trees and the blooming Leatherwood trees.
 We stayed there in our motorhome and sometimes in nice cabins.
 There is also a great restaurant for feeding the hungry bushwalker.

-The Leatherwood flowers are beautiful and the bees do a good job making delicious honey out it.
-We always make sure to buy Leatherwood honey from Stephens at Mole Creek before we get home.
+The Leatherwood flowers are beautiful, and the bees do an amazing job turning their nectar into the distinctive, delicious Leatherwood honey.
+We always buy Leatherwood honey from Stephens at Mole Creek before heading home—it’s a tradition we never miss.

 Back to table of contents